 Freight Rail Assistance Program

-- The legislature will allocate $2.75 million for freight rail assistance projects during the 2013–2015 biennium.
+- The legislature allocated $4 million for freight rail assistance projects during the 2013–2015 biennium.
 It is not restricted in the size of award.

 - The legislature determines how those funds will be spent based upon the applications submitted through WSDOT.
 The legislature may choose to increase or decrease the actual funding made available for the 2013-2015 biennium.